Fonta1n3/FullyNoded/Docs/Wallets/JoinMarket.md

 ```
 NB You cannot export the private keys (which is always disadvised, anyway) of timelocked addresses to any other wallets, as they use custom scripts.
 You must spend them from JoinMarket itself.
 ```
+You need the JM server/wallet in order to spend the timelocked funds (for now)!

+To spend the expired timelocked funds using FN:
 - Toggle on your JM node.
 - Toggle on an exisitng JM wallet you created with FN which holds a balance and an expired FB.
 - Navigate to utxos.